nishant-jain-94/ng-microlearning/README.md

-# Angular - Level 1
+# Building Interactive Webpages using TypeScript

 **Objective:** To render a button on the html page and attach a click event with it using **TypeScript**.